IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 and in {{multi-technology-link-discovery}}.

-All the intra-domain Ethernet and IP links are discovered by the P-PNCs, using mechanisms, such as LLDP {{IEEE_802.1AB}}, which are outside the scope of this document, and reported at the MPIs within the Ethernet or the packet network topology.
+All the intra-domain Ethernet and IP links are discovered by the P-PNCs, using mechanisms, such as Link Layer Discover Protocol LLDP
+{{IEEE_802.1AB}}, which are outside the scope of this document, and reported at the MPIs within the Ethernet or the packet network topology.

 {: #te-path-discovery}